balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 The services-based architecture style presents a viable alternative to other distributed architectural styles such as microservices or event-driven.
-Their simplicity and cost-effectiveness make up for shortcomings such as tighter database coupling, making it a worthy addition to the architect's toolbox.
+Their simplicity and effectiveness make up for shortcomings such as tighter database coupling, making it a worthy addition to the architect's toolbox.